cplmakerlab/cplmakerlab.github.io/_slidedecks/3d-scanning.md

     content_markdown: |-
       #### Scanning Tips

-      * Scanned objects should generally be the size of your fist
+      * Small scans should generally be the size of your fist
+      * POP 2 has an easier time scanning lighter objects
+      * You can scan people, animals, and plants using the scanner
+      * It is very difficult for the scanner to scan flat objects
     background_color: '#e75858'
     background_image:
     background_size: cover